KateSimpson/Retrofit-co-design-toolkit/index.md

 # Why co-design?
 Co-design allows those not trained in design to partake and input ideas from their own knowledge, experience and aspirations.
-This diagram summarises how this can take place in the home enironment.
+This diagram summarises how this can take place in the home enironment, moving through social, environmental and economical tools.

 ![image](https://user-images.githubusercontent.com/47245731/124619744-d10e2280-de70-11eb-8a30-9202b2197853.png)

-# Heat flow principles
-Reducing heat loss through the fabric reduces the demand for heat,and subsequent energy and emissions associated.
-Here are a few heat flow principles to bear in mind:

-* Heat flows from hot to cold by conduction, conection and radiation

-* Heat flow cannot be stopped but can be slowed

-* Insulation resists heat flow and can be measureed by it's U-value (W/m2K) - the lower the alue tohe lower the transfer of heat

-This [guide](https://guides.co/g/insulation-manual-moisture-flow-principles/127620) has some further concise information relating to heat flow.

 # Social tools
 To establish whether there are any environmental conditions that could be improved, a walk through the house with a sketched floor plan, or a conversation regarding this is recommended, perhaps focusing on:

 * Thermal comfort (any cold areas, draughts, does the home lose heat quickly?)